I live alone.

 Placed eggplant on a foil covered cookie sheet and poke several time with a fork.
 Roast at 400 degrees until they collapse.
 Remove and cool.
 When cool, take a sharp knife and split the eggplant as you would a baked potato.
 Scoop the inside into a bowl.
 Take a sharp knife and run it thru the soft eggplant to “chop” it coarsely.
 Set aside.

+Take the oil and juice that has come from the roasted eggplant and put into skillet with about 2 Tb of olive oil, heat to medium.
 Prepare the remainder of the veggies.
 I use the food processor and just pulse a few times.
 Put the processed veggies in the heated pan and sauté for about a minute.
 Throw in the garlic and sauté for another minute.

 Combine the eggplant with the sautéd veggies and salt and pepper to taste.
 Add a squeeze of lemon juice to brighten if need.
 You can refrigerate for up to a week in a sealed container—if it lasts that long!
 Or you can process in small jars.
 Follow normal canning instructions.